 Setters get plenty of reps at practice, but if they want to be great, they can never touch the ball too much.
 With that in mind, Hiza suggests several drills here that can be done at home.

-To wrap up her video setting clinic, Emily addresses the question of when a coach should begin letting young players tackle the more challenging training aspects of setting such as training with live hitters and reading what's going on across the net.
+To wrap up her video setting clinic, Coach Hiza addresses the question of when a coach should begin letting young players tackle the more challenging aspects of setting.

 - Wait to add hitters until your setter can comfortably get through the first 4 stages of setting.